|

 Sarah Tuttle enjoys a multifaceted career as a performer, teacher, and public radio host, and has a special interest in art song and collaboration with today’s composers.
 In 2021, Sarah launched Songs From Here, an initiative dedicated to commissioning new vocal works in her home state of Maine.
 Sarah is a host on Maine Public Classical, where she hosts Songbook, a weekly vocal program with an emphasis on art song.
 She maintains a voice studio at 317 Main Community Music Center, is a regular adjudicator at competitions around the state, and has been a Maine NATS board member since 2022. |

-Katherine Saik DeLugan – Massachusetts District Membership Director
+Katherine Saik DeLugan – Northwest New England District Membership Director

 Mezzo soprano Katherine Saik DeLugan is a cross-genre vocalist and performing arts educator who currently serves as a Lecturer in Music in Voice at Smith College.
 She holds a Bachelor of Music from UMass Amherst, and a Master of Music from the Manhattan School of Music.
 Katherine regularly appears as a concert soloist with regional opera companies, orchestras, choirs, colleges, and universities.
 She programs numerous public recitals exploring the rich traditions of Western Art Music as part of her academic work.
 Besides performing, she has been active as a stage director, administrator, and producer for schools and local arts organizations. |